Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 ## Why the version 1 SDK is being replaced

 There are a number of reasons why the Azure IoT SDK team chose to do a major version revision.
 Here are a few of the more important reasons:

-  - Removing or upgrading several NuGet dependencies.
+### Creating, removing, or upgrading several NuGet dependencies.

+  - Created
+    - Microsoft.Azure.Devices.Authentication
   - Upgraded
-      - Microsoft.Azure.Devices.Client
-      - Microsoft.Azure.Devices
+    - Microsoft.Azure.Devices (IoT hub service)
-      - Microsoft.Azure.Devices.Authentication
+    - Microsoft.Azure.Devices.Client (IoT hub device)
     - Microsoft.Azure.Devices.Provisioning.Client
     - Microsoft.Azure.Devices.Provisioning.Service
   - Removed
     - Microsoft.Azure.Devices.Shared
     - Microsoft.Azure.Devices.Provisioning.Transport.Amqp
     - Microsoft.Azure.Devices.Provisioning.Transport.Http
     - Microsoft.Azure.Devices.Provisioning.Transport.Mqtt
     - Microsoft.Azure.Devices.Provisioning.Security.Tpm

-  - Consolidating IoT hub service clients and renaming to reflect the items or operations they support.
+### Consolidating IoT hub service clients and renaming to reflect the items or operations they support.

-    - Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
+  Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.

+  ### Client constructors and mocking

-  - Many existing clients had a mix of standard constructors (`new DeviceClient(...)`) and static builder methods (`DeviceClient.CreateFromConnectionString(...)`) that caused some confusion among users.
-The factory methods have been removed and the addition of constructors in clients enables unit testing.
+  Many existing clients had a mix of standard constructors (`new DeviceClient(...)`) and static builder methods (`DeviceClient.CreateFromConnectionString(...)`) that caused some confusion among users.
+The factory methods have been removed and the addition of constructors in clients also enables unit test mocking.

-  - Exception handling.
+  ### Exception handling

-    - Exception handling in the v1 SDK required multiple exception types to be caught.
-This logic has been consolidated to always throw `IotHubClientException` and `IotHubServiceException` for exceptions arising from communication attempts with IoT Hub, `DeviceProvisioningClientException` and `DeviceProvisioningServiceException` for exceptions arising from communication attempts with DPS.
-Parameter validation will throw `ArgumentException`/`ArgumentNullException`/`FormatException`/`InvalidOperationException`.
+  - Exception handling in the v1 SDK required a wide variety of exception types to be caught.
+Exception types have been consolidated.
+    - Parameter validation may throw the following exceptions.
+      - `ArgumentException` for basic parameter validation
+        - Also, `ArgumentNullException` and `ArgumentOutOfRangeException` inherit from it and provide more specific feedback.
+      - `FormatException` when a string parameter format does not match what is expected (e.g., connection string with embeded key/value pairs).
+      - `InvalidOperationException`
+        - For example, when calling device client operations before explicility calling `IotHubDeviceClient.OpenAsync()` first.
+        - When some runtime validated user input is invalid in some other way, for example, importing or exporting devices where there is a null value in the list.
+    - `OperationCanceledException` when a cancellation token is signaled.
+    - When an operation fails:
+      - `IotHubClientException` for device client and `IotHubServiceException` for service client for any exceptions arising from communication attempts with IoT hub.
+        - Based on `IotHubServiceErrorCode` we determine if an exception is transient.
+Check error code for a specific error in details.
+      - `DeviceProvisioningClientException` for provisioning client and `DeviceProvisioningServiceException` for provisioning service client for exceptions arising from communication attempts with DPS.

+### Connection monitoring and client lifetime
+  - Caching the latest connection status information in device client
-  - `RecommendedAction` in connection status handling.
+  - `RecommendedAction` in connection status handling based on connection status

 ## What will happen to the version 1 SDK